 You may often need to include some HTML or PHP code in several pages.
-To avoid repeating that code, the PHP include() statement will suffice most of the time.
+To avoid repeating that code, the PHP include()

-For instance, if many of the templates of your application need to use the same fragment of code, save it in a file called myFragment.php in the global template directory (myproject/apps/myapp/templates/) and include it in your templates as follows:
+For instance, if many of the templates of your application need to use the same fragment of code, save it in a file called myFragment.php

 <?php include(sfConfig::get('sf_app_template_dir').'/myFragment.php') ?>

 But this is not a very clean way to package a fragment, mostly because you can have different variable names between the fragment and the various templates including it.
 In addition, the symfony cache system (described in Chapter 12) has no way to detect an include, so the fragment cannot be cached independently from the template.
-Symfony provides three alternative types of intelligent code fragments to replace includes:
+Symfony provides three alternative types of intelligent code fragments to replace include

-• If the logic is lightweight, you will just want to include a template file having access to some data you pass to it.
+- If the logic is lightweight, you will just want to include a template file having access to some data you pass to it.
 For that, you will use a partial.

-• If the logic is heavier (for instance, if you need to access the data model and/or modify the content according to the session), you will prefer to separate the presentation from the logic.
+- If the logic is heavier (for instance, if you need to access the data model and/or modify the content according to the session), you will prefer to separate the presentation from the logic.
 For that, you will use a component.

-• If the fragment is meant to replace a specific part of the layout, for which default content may already exist, you will use a slot.
+- If the fragment is meant to replace a specific part of the layout, for which default content may already exist, you will use a slot.

 Note Another code fragment type, called a component slot, is to be used when the nature of the fragment depends on the context (for instance, if the fragment needs to be different for the actions of a given module).
 Component slots are described later in this chapter.

-The inclusion of these fragments is achieved by helpers of the Partial group.
-These helpers are available from any symfony template, without initial declaration.
+The inclusion of these fragments is achieved by helpers of the Partial

 7.2.1.
 Partials